benjam1n-w/automation-portfolio/project-1-candidate-intake/README.md

 - Standardizes the data entry format
 - Eliminates the need for manual copying

+## Design Decisions

+The workflow was designed to prioritize reliability and simplicity.
+I structured the automation to trigger only on vendor emails to avoid false activations.
+Data extraction was standardized to ensure consistent Excel formatting.
+The flow was built with scalability in mind so additional data fields can be added in the future.

 ## Tools Used

 - Microsoft Power Automate